Chia-Network/chia-docs/docs/academy/chialisp/chialisp-intro.md

 ### Links

-- General [chialisp concepts](https://docs.chia.net/guides/chialisp-concepts): overviews of currying, inner puzzles, and morphing conditions.
+- General [Chialisp concepts](https://docs.chia.net/guides/chialisp-concepts): overviews of currying, inner puzzles, and morphing conditions.
-- Guided [chialisp walkthroughs](https://docs.chia.net/guides/): guides for installation, creating smart coins, and working with BLS signatures.
+- Guided [Chialisp walkthroughs](https://docs.chia.net/guides/): guides for installation, creating smart coins, and working with BLS signatures.
-- Chialisp [detailed documentation](https://chialisp.com/): detailed information on all aspects of chialisp.
+- Chialisp [detailed documentation](https://chialisp.com/): detailed information on all aspects of Chialisp.
 - Support [in discord](https://discord.gg/chia): for further support join our discord server and ask in the #chialisp or #support channels.

 ---